NHL Winter Classic: History

 On January 2, 2023, the day of the 2023 Winter Classic, NHL commissioner Gary Bettman announced on the game's pregame show that the Seattle Kraken would host the 2024 edition of the Winter Classic at T-Mobile Park, playing against the Vegas Golden Knights.
-This will mark the first Winter Classic to be held on the American West Coast and the first between Pacific Division opponents.
+This was the first Winter Classic to be held on the American West Coast and the first between Pacific Division opponents.
+This was also the first Winter Classic, and the second NHL outdoor game, to take place in a retractable roof stadium.
+Due to Seattle's rainy climate that may affect ice conditions, organizers planned on closing the T-Mobile Park roof in case of heavy rainfall.
+The game ended with the Kraken becoming the first team to earn a shutout in a Winter Classic, defeating the Golden Knights 3–0.